JFKej/staff-promotion-algorithm/README.md

 # staff-promotion-algorithm
-This is a classification algorithm that predicts whether staff will likely be promoted or not based on some given features.
+This is a classification algorithm.
+It can predict whether staff will likely be promoted or not based on some given features.